 Although there is not really a clearly-defined career path for marriage guidance counsellors outside the NHS, many trained counsellors go on to work on their own as a self-employed counsellor, giving them greater flexibility over their work/life balance, particularly with around 75% of the UK’s marriage guidance counsellors being female.

-It is necessary to note that all counsellors are required to be accredited to the BACO, the British Association of Counsellors and Psychologists in order to practice in the UK.
+It is necessary to note that all counsellors are required to be accredited to the BACP, the British Association for Counselling and Psychotherapy in order to practice in the UK.